brunch/brunch.github.io/app/assets/_docs/commands.md

 * `brunch new -s es6` would init a simple app that supports ECMAScript 6 compilation with Babel.
 * `brunch new -s react` and `brunch new -s redux` are lovely skeletons for React fans.

+You can specify environment variable `BRUNCH_INIT_SKELETON` for this command.

+* `BRUNCH_INIT_SKELETON=es6 brunch new` do the same as `brunch new -s es6`

+Firstly Brunch looks for the skeleton provided in command options, then for the env variable `BRUNCH_INIT_SKELETON` and if skeleton wasn't provided Brunch apply [default skeleton](#default-skeleton).

 ## `brunch build` / `brunch b`

 Builds a brunch project and places the output into `public` directory.